 Security & Privacy

-As you read above, most StrongVPN servers seem to run on the outdated PPTP protocol.
+- StrongVPN: As you read above, most StrongVPN servers seem to run on the outdated PPTP protocol.
 Fine for preventing casual snooping, but anyone who wants to see your information can do it with some effort.
 Still, if you stick to the OpenVPN servers and make use of the killswitch function and strong encryption options, you’re going to be OK.

+StrongVPN is not the best VPN our there.
+At the same time, we could not say it’s all that bad either.
+However, with just a little improvement here and there, it could stand shoulder to shoulder with the big names.
 Betternet, on the other hand, feels like an insult, given its price, wonky technology, and absent support.
-As I said in my individual review, I’d only consider it if it were a dollar a month and even then I wouldn’t enjoy it.
+As we said in our individual review, we’d only consider it if it were a dollar a month and even then we wouldn’t enjoy it.